 In recent days, there are a number of reports about broken Yoast SEO database operations, related to the DeleteDuplicateIndexables function.
 The PHP function is located in the file wordpress-seo\src\config\migrations\20200507054848_DeleteDuplicateIndexables.php, and in this post I'll provide you with a possible fix for this statement.
 Read on.

 How to increase the memory limit for your WordPress website, the right way.
 The WordPress memory limit can be increased by the WP_MEMORY_LIMIT variable in wp-config.php.
 However, I see this done wrong over and over again in WordPress plugins and themes.
 In a worst case scenario this may even decrease the available amount of memory for WordPress!
 So be careful with the advice you follow.
 In this post I show you a correct way of setting WordPress WP_MEMORY_LIMIT and PHP memory_limit settings.

 WordPress optimized hosting is a subject on which a lot is written about.
 And therefore, this post is not about where to host your WordPress blog, or who offers the best WordPress hosting.
 This post is for you developers, what you can do to optimize your WordPress hosting.
 This post is not about setting up high-availability, fail-over, clustering, IIS versus Nginx versus Apache, RAID 1, 5, 6, 10, different types of storage, and so on.
 It’s about solving performance issues.

 Are you running into MySQL load problems?
-Learn how how I tuned my MySQL servers for a heavy InnoDB workload, by configuring innodb_buffer_pool_instances.
-Dividing the InnoDB buffer pool into multiple instances improves Disk I/O. By doing so, you run your database and website more efficiently and faster.
+Learn how to optimize MySQL InnoDB Buffer Pool for a heavy InnoDB workload by configuring innodb_buffer_pool_instances and increasing read/write I/O threads.
+Dividing the InnoDB buffer pool into multiple instances can improve Disk I/O. By doing so, you run your database more efficiently and faster.
 Here is a little help for you.